pingplop/pingplop/README.md

 of any breaches or anomalies.
 Historical data analysis enables trend identification and informed decision-making to enhance overall website reliability.

-Pingplop goal is to proactively address issues, preventing downtime and optimizing the user experience for visitors.
+The goal is to proactively address issues, preventing downtime and optimizing the user experience for visitors.

 [Learn more about privacy on our documentation.][pingplop-docs]